 Then add it to the pot with the kale and toss them together.
 Also let it rest a few minutes here until it cools to the point where no steam is coming off of the pasta.
 You want the pasta to be warm, but not so hot that the Parmesan melts into it and disappears.
 Use this time to season the pasta and kale with salt and pepper.
 I just sprinkle some on as if it was my dinner plate, give it a toss, taste, then add more if needed.

 Finally, add the grated parmesan and toss to coat.
-You can add a pinch of red pepper flakes if you want a little kick, too.
+You can add a pinch of red pepper flakes to the Garlic Parmesan Kale Pasta if you want a little kick, too.

-I went ahead and made it a meal by topping it with a fried egg because that’s how I roll.
+I went ahead and made the Garlic Parmesan Kale Pasta into a meal by topping it with a fried egg because that’s how I roll.
 A diced hard boiled egg would also be awesome.

 And maybe some sriracha.